What is an Xlink

 Exploring the Xlinked repository

-The Plastic SCM GUI views that you can open in the left options tree display the information of the top-level repository loaded in the workspace.
-But it may be desirable to see the Branch Explorer or the Changesets views of an Xlinked repository.
+The Plastic SCM GUI views display the information of the top-level repository loaded in the workspace.
+But, what if

 Xlink created in top level branch

-The expansion rule for the wXlink at this point will be very simple:
+The expansion rule for the wXlink at this point will be straightforward:

-Since the two Xlinked changesets are on branches with the same name and the same level (top level branches in this case) expanding the wXlink is very simple as explained below:
+Since the two Xlinked changesets are on branches with the same name and the same level (top-level branches in this

-- Then he modifies file /src/foo.c that is inside the wXlink, so stored inside the zlib repo.
+Then, the developer modifies the file /src/foo.c inside the wXlink, so it's stored inside the

 At this point, the expansion rules will be as follows: